Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ### Additional usage for crafting infusions

-* Circlet, coronet, diadem and tiara are craftable with crafting infusions
+* Normal/magic/rare circlet, coronet, diadem and tiara are craftable with crafting infusions